 Bicycle and Pedestrian Planning

-Biking and walking are good for our health, good for our environment and good for our region.
-And whether we do it for fitness, to get somewhere or just for fun, we need to be safe when we bike and walk.
-Through the planning process, we work to make the Baltimore region a better region for biking and walking — from West Baltimore to Westminster, and for all points in between.
+Biking and walking are healthy alternatives to motorized vehicle travel.
+Not only because they promote active living, but also because they help to reduce congestion as well as vehicle emissions that contribute to air pollution.
+And whether we do it for fitness, to get somewhere, or just for fun, we need to be safe when we bike and walk.
+Through the planning process, we work to make the Baltimore region a better region for biking and walking.

 The BRTB serves as a forum for its planners and engineers to exchange information and coordinate work to develop plans and programs to best accommodate bikers and walkers, and to encourage biking and walking in the region.
 Our strategies, outlined in the master plan, include the development of a prioritized network of infrastructure improvements, policies including improvements specific to biking and walking in all infrastructure improvements, and the encouragement of programs such as Bike to Work Day.